Corevin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: April 17, 2018

+**Today's Progress**: Worked more on the hours/minutes/seconds calculator.
+Having trouble to figure out how I can do the different pieces correctly.
+Individually, I can figure out how to calculate the number of minutes, hours, seconds.
+The struggle that I need to work out how to remove the calculated number of seconds from the total.
+I will need to work that out tomorrow.

+**Thoughts:** Today was jsut a rough day.
+I am struggling to really figure out anything this morning.
+My brain is just dragging today.
+I think what I need to do is calculate the number of hours, remove that many seconds from the total seconds.
+Then figure out the number of minutes, and remove that number of seconds from the total.
+Finally that will leave me with the total number of seconds left.
+After that it is just a matter of accepting input, etc.

+**Link to work:** Source Code on Git ::  100-days-of-code/eclipse-workspace/TempConverter/ , 100-days-of-code/eclipse-workspace/SecondstoHours/

 ### Day 15: April 16, 2018

 **Today's Progress**: Finished up the clean up of the Temp Converter program and completed my documentation of it.
 Noticed that I was asking for a farenheit temperature input when I needed a celsius.
 Also there were a couple of small funky things that needed clean up in the input.
 Begain the next project in the exercises 3-3, converting a number of seconds to hours, minutes, seconds.